Bio

 Machine Learning Engineer Intern (Full Time)

-Coretechs Consulting Inc. - Built GPT-powered bots for Slack using RAG, integrated Slack-based live chat into the official website, orchestrated AWS website deployment, simulated 500+ concurrent users with Selenium, and received the Best Intern Award.
+Coretechs Consulting Inc. - Built GPT-powered bots for Slack using RAG, integrated Slack-based live chat into the official website.

 -